 Open Issues and Questions

+How should we partition this profile?
+At present, it is one profile containing content from PCC and PCD.
+Should it be restructured as was done for Radiology Clinical Decision Support/PCC Guideline Appropriate Ordering?
+Is this a PCC or PCD profile in the end?

+Related to #1: Should Communicate PCHA Data be a PCD or PCC transaction?

 Shall the Content Creator actor be a Document Source actor instead?
 In this profile there is no responsibility for the Content Creator to be a repository; in other words it does not need to support an unsolicited request for a document.
 It is not clear to me if the Content Creator is also responsible for supporting unsolicited requests for a document.